vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 # Evidential deep learning-based multi-modal environment perception for intelligent vehicles
 KITTI Road, KITTI Semantic, Road Detection, Semantic Segmentation, Evidence Theory

-!!!
-Code to be reviewed and updated accordingly
+Adjustements to decision-making and the number of prototypes used have to be considered, and links between the organization of the files.

 # Overview
 In this work, evidence theory is combined with a camera-lidar-based deep learning fusion architecture.
 The coupling is based on generating basic belief functions using distance to prototypes.
 It also uses a distance-based decision rule.